 The new scheme ensures that PIPA Inspectors and their customers receive better protection and much greater accountability.
 PIPA, together with HSE, has put together a comprehensive training programme with clear, concise and up to date information that will be available to all new inspectors and Inspection bodies (IBs) with clear guidance from the PIPA Leadership Group (PLG).

-But what does that mean for hire companies and operators?
+What does that mean for hire companies and operators?

-The new PIPA scheme offers a robust complaints procedure and a set or directives ensuring all inspectors are following the same guidance, completing reports in the same manner and interpreting the standard in the same way.
-This guidance will be freely available to all facets of our industry (including manufacturers) to increase professionalism and, most importantly, safety.
+The new PIPA scheme offers a robust complaints procedure and a set of directives ensuring all inspectors are following the same guidance, completing reports in the same manner and interpreting the standard in the same way.
+This guidance will be freely available to all facets of our industry (including manufacturers) to increase professionalism and, most importantly, improve safety.

 Expanding beyond BS EN14960 & what the future holds

 The new training scheme will be fully expandable and in future set the framework for PIPA and it’s inspectors to progress into testing inflatables falling outside the scope of BS EN 14960.
 There will be a tiered qualification system for IB’s who choose to progress.